Englisch-Französisch Wörterbuch »

 [US: ˈkrɑːs]

-cross [crossed, crossed, crossing, crosses] (go from one side of something to the other)
+cross [crossed, crossing, crosses] (go from one side of something to the other)

 verb